 Excellent customer service is vital to the long-term success of any business.
 Yet, millions of people around the world are frustrated on a daily basis as call center agents keep customers on hold for long periods, are oblivious to a customer’s distress or are unable to provide accurate information.
 Meanwhile, agents themselves are frustrated with their labor-intensive, repetitive jobs, resulting in a high turnover rate, and requiring businesses to spend more money to recruit and train new agents.
 All-in-all, it’s not a good recipe for business success.

-Artificial intelligence (AI) is changing all that.
+Using Artificial intelligence (AI) in call centers is changing all that.
 These cutting-edge technologies are streamlining labor intensive processes, supporting customer service agents and improving operational efficiencies.
 It also provides customers with more seamless experiences, agents with training opportunities, and managers with hugely valuable business insights.
-We will take a closer look at some of these benefits in the following article.
+We will take a closer look at some of the benefits of contact center AI in the following article.

 Happy Customers Means a Healthy Bottom Line

 Good customer service matters.
 There have been many studies which prove the importance of happy customers to a healthy bottom line.
 A report by American Express found that US consumers are willing to spend 17% more to do business with companies that deliver excellent service, while 33% of consumers say they will consider giving their business to another company after just one bad experience.

 A Zendesk report considered the impact of customer service on long-term revenue and found that good service can change customer behavior.
 Of the 1,044 U.S consumers surveyed, 58% have previously stopped buying from a company because of bad service, 52% switched to a competitor, 52% told friends and family to avoid the company, and 48% would not consider buying from that company again in the future.